-The Firm has land use and zoning attorneys in Long Island and New York that have extensive experience in such matters.
+The Firm has land use and zoning attorneys in New York that have extensive experience in such matters.
 One of the firm’s partners, David Neufeld, currently serves on a municipal Zoning Board having previously chaired that Board for ten (10) years.
 We have appeared and made submissions before Planning Boards, Zoning Boards, and other administrative agencies throughout New York State both on behalf of residential and commercial landowners.
 We have also litigated a number of matters involving land use, zoning, and water issues, including challenges to administrative determinations through Article 78 proceedings.

 Recently, we have represented a property owner in Suffolk County who came to us in the midst of a longstanding dispute over the use of his property, which had been partially restricted by a Grant of Easement voluntarily entered into by the owner’s predecessor-in-title.
 After several years of hard-fought, multi-pronged litigation in federal and state court, we were able to achieve a successful resolution for our client which not only secured the right to erect an agricultural structure the Town Planning Board had previously refused to allow, but secured vested rights to the broad development of a significant portion of the property.
 This hard-fought victory combined an aggressive approach with thorough research, including reviewing the history of certain amendments to the Town Zoning Code and developing uncommon applications of the vested rights doctrine.

 Our experience in this area also includes supporting and opposing subdivisions, site plans for commercial malls, regulatory matters involving gravel and sand mines, enforcement of easements and rights of way, and requiring compliance with ocean dumping regulations by the Sea Wolf Submarine Program.
 Our land use attorneys in Suffolk County also handle zoning grants throughout Long Island, NY.